antondc/data-structures-and-algorithms/src/01_data_structures/06_trees/03_trie/README.md

     if char not in node.children:
       return false
     node = node.children[char]

   return node.is_end_of_word
 ```

 ### StartsWith

-Checks if any word in the trie starts with a given prefix.
+Recursively removes a word from the trie, cleaning up nodes if they become unnecessary.

 ```
-STARTS_WITH(root, prefix):
-  node = root
-  for char in prefix:
-    if char not in node.children:
+DELETE(node, word, depth = 0):
+  if node is null:
     return false

+  if depth == length of word:
+    if node.is_end_of_word:
+      node.is_end_of_word = false

+      return true // node has no children return false

+  char = word[depth]
+  if char in node.children:
+    should_delete = DELETE(node.children[char], word, depth + 1)

+    if should_delete:
-    node = node.children[char]
+      delete node.children[char]
-  return true
+      return true // node has no children and not node.is_end_of_word

+  return false
 ```

 ## Characteristics